Content Creators

 Dependency versions #

-Running a Decentraland scene locally depends on two main libraries: decentraland (the CLI, which is installed globally on your machine) and decentraland-ecs, which is installed on each project folder.
-Make sure both of those are up to date, as any issues you’re experiencing might already be fixed in newer versions.
-There may also be compatibility problems when attempting to run with one of these two outdated and the other up to date.
-You can run the following commands to update both these libraries to the latest stable version:
+Running a Decentraland scene locally depends on two main libraries: @dcl/sdk and @dcl/js-runtime, which is installed on each project folder.
+Make sure both of those are up to date.
+You can run the following commands to manually update both these libraries to the latest stable version:

-If you’re using any of the utils libraries make sure those are also up to date, as older versions of these libraries may not be compatible with newer versions of decentraland-ecs.
+If you’re using any of the utils libraries make sure those are also up to date, as older versions of these libraries may not be compatible with newer versions of @dcl/sdk.

 Avatars and accounts #